 This function is also great for floor-to-ceiling cleaning when you add the wand or tool.
 And, as this is a “Powered” Lift-Away model, the motorised floorheads still work in this mode.

-Of course, a corded upright is never going to be as convenient as a cordless vacuum cleaner – particularly as the Shark only has an 8 metre cord length.
+Of course, a corded upright is never going to be as convenient as a cordless vacuum cleaner – particularly as the Shark only has an 8-metre cord length.
 This isn’t the shortest we’ve seen, but we expected a wider cleaning radius from an XL model.
-Instead, you have to change plug sockets with each room.
+Instead, you have to change plug sockets for each room.

 It’s also worth noting that the trade-off for having a wider floorhead is that it’s more difficult to manoeuvre around furniture.
 This is less of an issue in big rooms though.

-The Shark AZ950UKT combines washable foam and felt filters with a HEPA post-motor filter.
+The Shark AZ950UKT combines washable foam and felt filters.
 The filtration is further enhanced with Shark’s anti-allergen complete seal, to ensure 99.9% of tiny dust and allergen particles are locked away.

 Emptying and Cleaning